-- I. It is the policy of Louisiana Healthcare Connections that conventional phototherapy in the home, applied by a single light source in the blue-green spectrum (460 to 490nm), for the treatment of physiologic hyperbilirubinemia in infants is medically necessary when meeting all of the following guidelines: - A. Infant is \geq 38 weeks gestation; - B. Infant status is one of the following: - 1.
+- I. It is the policy of Louisiana Healthcare Connections that conventional phototherapy in the home, applied by a single light source in the blue-green spectrum(460 to 490nm), for the treatment of physiologic hyperbilirubinemia in term (≥ 38 weeks gestation) infants is medically necessary when meeting all of the following guidelines: - A. Term infant status is one of the following: - 1.
 Previously discharged home and readmission is being considered only for hyperbilirubinemia; - 2.
-Infant is currently inpatient and ready for discharge except for needing treatment for elevated bilirubin; - B. The infant is feeding well, is active, and clinically well; - C. If breastfeeding or chestfeeding, lactation support from a qualified professional has been offered; - D. A primary care provider is willing to manage home care with established follow-up within 12 to 24 hours after discharge; - E. \geq 48 hours old; - F. An LED-based phototherapy device will be available in the home without delay; - G. No previous phototherapy; - H. Total serum bilirubin (TSB) will be measured daily; - I. Infant has none of the following risk factors: - 1.
+Infant is currently inpatient and ready for discharge except for needing treatment for elevated bilirubin; - B. The infant is feeding well, is active, and clinically well; - C. If the mother is breastfeeding, she has been offered lactation support from a qualified professional; - D. A primary care provider is willing to manage home care with established follow-up within 12 to 24 hours after discharge; - E. \geq 48 hours old; - F. An LED-based phototherapy device will be available in the home without delay; - G. No previous phototherapy; - H. TSB will be measured daily; - I. Infant has none of the following risk factors: - 1.
 Isoimmune hemolytic disease (i.e., positive direct antiglobulin test), glucose-6-phosphate dehydrogenase (G6PD), or other hemolytic disease; - 2.
 Hypoxic Ischemia Encephalopathy (HIE)/Asphyxia; - 3.
 Temperature instability; - 4.
 Sepsis; - 5.
 Acidosis; - 6.
 Albumin < 3.0 g/dL (if measured); - 7.
 Birth weight < 2500g; - 8.
-Significant cephalohematoma or bruising;
+Significant cephalohematoma or bruising; - 9.
+Weight loss $\geq 10\%$; - 10.
+Elevated direct-reacting/conjugated bilirubin;